swas2301/job-importer/README.md

 ```
 ## 🌍 `.env` Configuration

-Create a `.env` file in your project root with the following:
+Create a `.env` file in your project backend(server) root with the following:

 ```env
 # MongoDB